 For PFG, supporting the communities we serve is about more than just helping people out.
 The actions we take and the causes we support are specifically chosen to improve the lives of people in our customer base, which includes helping to build the skills they need to move forward into better everyday lives.

-509 hours volunteered by colleagues during work hours in line with lockdown restrictions
+425 hours volunteered by colleagues during work hours

-Grants totalling £265k were awarded to 44 community organisations
+Grants totaling £307k were distributed to 51 community organisations

 The Purpose that underpins PFG’s reason for being and the role we play in the lives of our customers also informs the choices we make in our community investment activities.
 This is why the Social Impact Programme (SIP) that we launched in 2019, following consultation with our many partners and external experts, invests in activities and initiatives which seek to address some of the key factors which, on their own or acting together, can reduce someone’s likelihood to be accepted for credit.

 We do this because these are issues that are not only very much aligned with our Purpose of helping to put people on a path to a better everyday life, but also because this supports our SDG commitments which relate to no poverty, quality education, decent work and economic growth, and reduced inequalities.

 Our Social Impact Programme splits community investment across three workstreams:

 working with charities and specialist partners to provide support that seek to address key factors which affect customer and colleague